Ariharasudhan-A/Entity_Value_Extraction_Using_Machine_Learning/README.md

 ## Results

-We achieved an accuracy of **50.45%** in the entity extraction process
+We Achieved an accuracy of **50.45%** in the entity extraction process, highlighting the model's effectiveness in capturing relevant data from diverse product images.

 ## License